 LEWIS & CLARK CAVERNS

 Not far from Grey Cliffs Ranch is Montana’s first and most popular state park, where you can explore the depths of these limestone caverns on a 2-mile/2-hour guided tour.
 Here you will plunge into an unforgettable underground world, checking out unique rock formations and learning the history of the Cavern’s geologic development.

 BACK COUNTRY HORSE FISHING/PACK TRIPS

-Arranged through our outfitter, Yellowstone Mountain Guides in West Yellowstone, guests can combine a backcountry adventure in Yellowstone National Park before or after a stay at the Grey Cliffs Ranch.
+Arranged through, Yellowstone Mountain Guides in West Yellowstone, guests can combine a backcountry adventure in Yellowstone National Park before or after a stay at the Grey Cliffs Ranch.
 “Experienced guides will take you into Yellowstone’s backcountry where you can enjoy the grandeur of the park or Lee Metcalf Wilderness and all it has to offer!
 For over 100 years people have explored the park by horseback.
 Yellowstone Mountain Guides continues this tradition.
 Come join one of our pack trips and step back into time!”